paazmaya/sesoko/yolo/README.md

 - **Training Logs**: Generates detailed JSON logs of processed, skipped, and failed images
 - **LoRA/QLoRA Training**: Full training pipeline using `diffusers` and `peft` with optional quantization
 - **Multiple Model Support**: Works with Stable Diffusion 1.5, SDXL, and **Z-Image-Turbo** (fast 8-step DiT model)
-- **Z-Image-Turbo Support**: Train LoRAs for the new 6B parameter single-stream DiT model with 8-bit quantization
 - **Visual Verification**: Includes a generation script to test your trained LoRA

 ## Installation